Shallots and Leeks: The Lesser Known Onion Cousins for the Garden & Kitchen

 We have French Red organic shallots for you.
 Bonus: you’ll be able to use shallots in cooking without breaking the bank.

 Leeks look like large versions of green onions or scallions.
 Even milder and sweeter than shallots, their flavor makes them prized ingredients in soups like Potato Leek Soup, mmm.
 Or you can braise or grill them on their own as a side dish.

 Ready to add leeks to your organic garden?
-We ship organic leek transplants as soon as we receive them, so pre-order now.
-We expect the next leek transplants to arrive here on October 13.
+We ship organic leek transplants as soon as we receive them around the beginning of October.

 For more information, All the Onions is an inexpensive book, rich in details on choosing, planting, growing, and harvesting shallots, leeks, garlic, and many kinds of onions.